shanteacontrols/midi-lib/README.md

 ## Symbols

-To use this library, two global symbols must be defined.
+To use this library, three global symbols must be defined.

+### USB MIDI

+To compile this library, the following symbol must be defined:

+- USBMIDI

 ### SysEx array size